WolframResearch/LibraryLinkUtilities/README.rst

 Motivation
 ------------------------------

 :term:`LibraryLink` is a great tool for connecting Wolfram Language with external libraries. *LibraryLink* programs are written in C and it is widely used at Wolfram Research for developing paclets.
-As more and more paclets are now being developed in modern C++ the integration with *LibraryLink* becomes cumbersome and inelegant.
+In case of modern C++ projects, the integration with *LibraryLink* is not as smooth and requires a bit of extra effort.
 The most significant features missing in *LibraryLink* from the standpoint of a C++ developer are:

 * automatic resource management
 * exception handling